vonfalk/storm-javavis/doc/02-Basic_Storm/index.md

 something inside it first by just trying to call something.
 It probably will not compile, but it still causes things to get loaded.
 This is a slight oversight in the compiler, and will be addressed in the future.

+Basic Storm source code is saved in `.bs`-files.